 We arrived at the club.
 A small irish pub with a parking lot full of extremely expensive cars.

 “Shit!
 Look at that Tesla!
 Parked right by the door so I’ve got to stare at it as I walk in” Mike said as Tony leaned into the convertable for closer look.
 “Get out of there Tony!
 You don’t touch a man’s car.
 It’s a rule of life”

-The bar was dimly lit, and packed with unremarkably dressed dad-types in their late 40s.
-As we entered the bar, the quiet murmur of conversation was broken with several ‘Hey Mike!’s and shoulder-slap greetings.
+The bar was dimly lit, pancreatitis and packed with unremarkably dressed dad-types in their late 40s.
+As we entered the bar, visit the quiet murmur of conversation was broken with several ‘Hey Mike!’s and shoulder-slap greetings.

 “Two Guinesses for my intern friends Paul!”
 Mike shouted as he became wrapped in conversation with a small group of guys.
 Tony and I grabbed our drinks and spotted a table in the back of the bar.

 It’s a strange thing to observe society’s financial and political elite mingle with one another.
 Conversations filled with nothing – talks about your favorite boat-accessible restaurant and how the new landscaping is shaping up.
 Somehow this group of society’s best managed to end up less remarkable than my idiot friends at the bar.

 After a few moments Mike strolled over with a group of guys, one of which he introduced as “Johnny”.

 “Johnny, these are my interns.
 We treat them like shit and pay them nothing – it’s awesome.
 Guys this is Johnny – he’s a cool dude.
 He was one of the arresting officers in the Watergate scandal”, Mike said.

 After a few moments of talking, Mike was right, Johnny was a cool dude – a bit older and slower, but with a fire in his eyes.